Paschal mystery: Paschal mystery and the traditionalists

 The concept of the paschal mystery is criticised by the traditionalists.
 According to the address of the Superior of the Society of St. Pius X, Bishop Bernard Fellay (2001), the theology of the "paschal mystery" minimizes the mystery of the Redemption, because it considers the sacrament only in its relation with the "mystery", and because the conception that it makes of the "memorial" alters the sacrificial dimension of the Mass and as a consequence it renders the post-Conciliar Liturgy dangerously distant from Catholic doctrine.
 Card.
-Joseph Ratzinger and Jonathan Robinson CO assert that the traditionalists put themselves in a false position, overlooking the fact that the Vatican II's teaching about this issue restored a profoundly traditional doctrine, central to Christian thought and experience.
+Joseph Ratzinger and Fr.
+Jonathan Robinson CO of the Toronto Oratory assert that the traditionalists put themselves in a false position, overlooking the fact that the Vatican II's teaching about this issue restored a profoundly traditional doctrine, central to Christian thought and experience.

 Protestant view

-Protestant view of grace and salvation was influenced very much by nominalism of William Ockham's razor.
+The Protestant view of grace and salvation was strongly influenced by the nominalism of William Ockham's razor.
 In Martin Luther's opinion Ockham was the only scholastic whose teaching was worth studying.
 Rejection of traditional Metaphysics, and especially the universals, paved the way to modern empiricism.
 In this nominalistic Protestant view of relationship between God and creation, the mystery of God becomes utterly unattainable for human reason, even if it is illumined by faith.
 While traditional understanding of the mystery of faith is that the Divine revelation can use human word, somehow assimilating the Word of God, to initiate man into the mystery of the divine life, according to Louis Bouyer, the Protestant view excludes such approach.
-Revelation of the mystery of salvation to man is compatible with traditional philosophy, like Thomism, and incompatible with the Protestant view of grace, influenced by nominalism.
+Revelation of the mystery of salvation to man is compatible with traditional philosophy, like Thomism, and incompatible with the Protestant view of grace influenced by nominalism.

-Theological reflection

-Paschal mystery embraces several events of Jesus' passing away from this world.
-They are central to the Christian Creed.

-The Crucifixion and Descent of Jesus to the Dead

-Jesus sacrificed his life by freely accepting death on the cross and being put in a tomb.
-In experiencing death and overcoming it in resurrection, Christ assures us that we will have life everlasting with God as we too, through Christ's accomplishment as our representative, will triumph over death and pass into eternal life with the resurrection of the glorified body.

-The Resurrection

-Three days after he died and was buried, Christian faith holds that Jesus was raised from the dead with a new and glorified body.
-All four Gospels of the New Testament clearly give an account of the resurrection.
-This event is at the heart of faith in Christ (see 1 Corinthians 15:3-5).